 Looking at a woman lustfully does not cause a man to commit adultery in his thoughts.
 He already has committed adultery in his heart.
 It is not lustful looking that causes the sin in the heart, but the sin in the heart that causes lustful looking.
 The lustful looking is but the expression of a heart that is already immoral and adulterous.
-The heart is the soil where the seeds of sin are imbedded and begin to grow.
+The heart is the soil where the seeds of sin are embedded and begin to grow.

 It is continuing to look in order to satisfy lustful desires that Jesus condemns, because it evidences a vile, immoral heart.
 David was not at fault for seeing Bathsheba bathing.
 He could not have helped noticing her, because she was in plain view as he walked on the palace roof.
-His sin was in dwelling on the sight… lingering in the evil thought, considering it, dwelling upon it…and in willingly succumbing to the temptation.
+His sin was in dwelling on the sight…lingering in the evil thought, considering it, dwelling upon it…and in willingly succumbing to the temptation.
 He could have looked away and put the experience out of his mind.
-The fact that he had her brought to his chambers and committed adultery with her expressed the immoral desire that already existed in his heart [2 Sam 11:1-4].
+The fact that he had her brought to his chambers and committed adultery with her expressed the immoral desire that already existed in his heart.
+[2 Sam 11:1-4]

 A popular proverb goes, “Sow a thought and reap an act.
 Sow an act and reap a habit.
 Sow a habit and reap a character.
 Sow a character and reap a destiny.”
 That process perfectly illustrates Jesus’ main thrust in this passage: No matter where it ends, sin always begins when an evil thought is sown in the mind and heart.

 Just as the adulterous heart plans to expose itself to lust-satisfying situations, the godly heart plans to avoid them whenever possible and to flee from them when unavoidable.
 Just as the adulterous heart panders to itself in advance, so the godly heart protects itself in advance, praying with the psalmist, “Turn away my eyes from looking at vanity, and revive me in Thy ways.
-Establish Thy word to Thy servant, as that which produces reverence for Thee” [Ps 119:37-38].
-Paul exhorted Timothy to “flee from youthful lusts” and to cultivate a “pure heart: “Flee the evil desires of youth, and pursue righteousness, faith, love and peace, along with those who call on the Lord out of a pure heart.
+Establish Thy word to Thy servant, as that which produces reverence for Thee.”
+[Ps 119:37-38] Paul exhorted Timothy to “flee from youthful lusts” and to cultivate a “pure heart: “Flee the evil desires of youth, and pursue righteousness, faith, love and peace, along with those who call on the Lord out of a pure heart.
 [2 Tim 2:22] Like Job, therefore, we must make a covenant with our eyes…and with every other part of our bodies, minds, and spirits…to shun lust and pursue purity.